-Ms/ms search: Using an external search engine (XTandem!) you can search a sequence or database using a list of ms/ms fragments in .mgf or .pkl format.
+Ms/ms search: Using an external search engine (XTandem!) you can search a sequence or database using a list of ms/ms fragments in .mgf, .pkl or mzXMI format.

-Various: A number of functions which are helpful in protein analysis, but not directly related to the above groups.
+Various: Several functions which are helpful in protein analysis, but not directly related to the above groups.
 This comprises functions like composition search, charge vs. pH graph, dot-plot analysis, BLAST searches, ClustalW multiple sequence alignment etc.